cbib/DIMet/README.md

 Note: DIMet is intended for downstream analysis of tracer metabolomics data that has been corrected for the presence of natural isotopologues.

-# Provided datasets

-Datasets, configuration and bash commands corresponding to the results presented in the manuscript "DIMet: An open-source tool for Differential analysis of Isotope-labeled targeted Metabolomics data" are available at [Zenodo](https://sandbox.zenodo.org/record/1224020).

-Download and uncompress the file `datasets_manuscript_DIMet.zip`.

 -----------------------------------------------------------------------------------------------------

 # Installing DIMet